dd32/td-gh-ex/readme.txt

 Added Translation for Czech by Marek Pridal (Email: m.pridal29@gmail.com) Added translation for Bosnian
-Added Translation for Brazilian Portuguese by Valdir Trombini ( Email: valdir.trombini@hotmail.com )
+Added Translation for Brazilian Portuguese by Valdir Trombini ( Email: valdir.trombini@hotmail.com ) Added Translation for Dutch by Alain Baudrez (Email: a.baudrez@gmail.com)

 == License ==
 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License Version 3, see file license.txt